-This IP represents the URL of FioranoMQ Backup Server.
-In the event of server failure, the server clients connect to the Backup Server.
+This IP represents the URL of FioranoMQ Backup server.
+In the event of server failure, the server clients connect to the Backup server.

+b.
 BackupServerPort

-This port represents the Backup Server port on which the Backup FioranoMQ Server runs.
+This port represents the Backup server port on which the Backup FioranoMQ server runs.

+c.
 BackupHAIPAddress

-This IP represents the URL where another FioranoMQ HA Server runs.
-In the event of a failure of this HA Server, all the required synchronized data is available in the Backup HA Server.
-Here the HA Layer connects to the Backup HA Server.
+This IP represents the URL where another FioranoMQ HA server runs.
+In event of a failure to this HA server, all the required synchronized data is available in the Backup HA server.
+Here the HA Layer connects to the Backup HA server.

+d.
 BackupHAPort

-This port represents the backup machine HA port on which another FioranoMQ Server can run.
+This port represents the Backup machine HA port on which another FioranoMQ server can run.

+e.
 Port

-This port represents the FioranoMQ Server's HA port on which the HA Server runs.
+This port represents the FioranoMQ server's HA port on which the HA server runs.

+f.
 PingInterval

-This interval represents the time period, after which, the HA Server pings the HA Backup Server to determine if the server is running properly.
+This interval represents the time period after which the HA server pings the HA Backup server to determine if the server is running properly.

+g.
 GatewayServerIPAddress

 This value represents the IP address of the third machine present in the network.
-This value must not represent the machine on which the FioranoMQ Server runs.
+This value must not represent the machine on which the FioranoMQ servers run.

+h.
 GatewayServerPort

-This value represents the port to which the HA Server pings.
-This port can be used only for this function.
+This value represents the port to which the HA servers ping.
+(This port can be used only for this function.).

+i.
 ActiveLockAcquisitionInterval:

-This parameter indicates the wait interval between each attempt to acquire the lock for Active Server.
-This value should be in multiples of half of the PingInterval value (PingInterval / 2).
-Otherwise, the server can try to acquire the lock on the next multiple of pingInterval/2.
+This parameter indicates the wait Interval between each attempt to acquire the lock for active server.
+This value should be in multiples of pingInterval/2 otherwise server may try to acquire the lock on the next multiple of pingInterval/2.

+j.
 PassiveLockAcquisitionInterval:

-This parameter indicates the wait interval for the Passive Server to acquire the lock when the link between active and Passive Server is down.
-This value should be greater than twice the value of the ActiveLockAcquisitionInterval, i.e.

-2 \ ActiveLockAcquisitionInterval, or an exception will be thrown.
-The server will not start if this value is not set properly.
+This parameter indicates the wait Interval for the passive server to acquire the lock when the link between active and passive server is down.
+This value should be greater than '2ActiveLockReacquisitionInterval', otherwise an exception will be thrown.
+Server won't start if this value is not set properly.

 All IP addresses and ports should represent the correct values.
-Even without the modification of any of the values, the HA Primary Server and the HA Secondary Server can run on a single machine.
+Even without the modification of any of the values, the HA Primary server and the HA Secondary server are able to run on a single machine.

-For example, if the HA Primary Server is running on a machine with IP Address 192.169.1.157., and the HA Secondary Server, on a machine with IP Address 192.169.1.159., the Gateway server address is given as 192.169.1.159.
-After configuration, the HA Primary Server the wizard should display the values, as shown in the figure below:
+For example, in running the HA Primary server on a machine with IP Address: 192.169.1.157 and HA Secondary server on a machine with IP Address: 192.169.1.159., the Gateway server address is given as 192.169.1.159.
+After configuration the HA Primary server the wizard should display the values in the figure below:

-After configuration of the HA Secondary Server, the wizard should display the values, as shown in the figure below:
+After configuration the HA Secondary server the wizard should display the values in the figure below: